CSV Data Format

 The CSV (Comma-Separated Values) format is simple and commonly supported.

-One line of text represents a holiday, and within each line, the fields are surrounded by double quotes ("
+One line of text represents a holiday, and within each line, the fields are surrounded by double quotes (") and separated by commas (,).

 The quotes allow the holiday descriptions to themselves contain commas.